viamrobotics/viam-ai-updater/README.md

 And the following secrets:

 *   `GOOGLE_API_KEY`: A Google Generative AI API key.
+*   `GIT_ACCESS_TOKEN`: Viam Git Access Token.
+This will cause the AI generated PR to be made by 'viambot' so CI tests will automatically run.

 ### Example Calling Workflow (in the SDK Repository)